ateeq-mughal/Seller-Pro/README.md

 ♦ No Maintainance charges at all.

-♦ Free Customer Support for the 3 months.
+♦ Free Customer Support for the first 3 months.

 ♦ Fully Customizable upon your request.